Bonneville Shoreline Trail

 The Bonneville Shoreline Trail is a series of trails along the slope of

 the Wasatch Mountains where the old shoreline of Lake Bonneville met the hills.
 Sections

-of trail are found from Ogden to Payson.
+of trail are found from Brigham City to Payson.
 The northern Salt Lake City section extends from

 City Creek Canyon to Emigration Canyon.

 Bruce the Mad